loda-lang/loda-programs/programs/oeis/list3.md

 * [A335047](http://oeis.org/A335047) ([L23 program](335/A335047.asm)): Maximum sum of primes (see Comments).
 * [A335048](http://oeis.org/A335048) ([L22 program](335/A335048.asm)): Minimum sum of primes (see Comments).
 * [A335129](http://oeis.org/A335129) ([L08 program](335/A335129.asm)): a(n) is the number of distinct lines created inside an n-gon when connecting vertex k to vertex 2k mod n.
+* [A335262](http://oeis.org/A335262) ([L43 program](335/A335262.asm)): Triangle of triangular numbers, read by rows, constructed like this: Given a sequence t, start row 0 with t(0).
+Compute row n for n > 0 by reversing row n-1 and prepending t(n).
+The sequence t is here chosen as the triangular numbers.
 * [A335298](http://oeis.org/A335298) ([L22 program](335/A335298.asm)): a(n) is the squared distance between the points P(n) and P(0) on a plane, n>=0, such that the distance between P(n) and P(n+1) is n+1 and, going from P(n) to P(n+2), a 90°-left-turn is taken in P(n+1).
 * [A335439](http://oeis.org/A335439) ([L24 program](335/A335439.asm)): a(n) = n*(n-1)/2 + 2^(n-1) - 1.
 * [A335648](http://oeis.org/A335648) ([L27 program](335/A335648.asm)): Partial sums of A006010.